-The Xebex XT3 is a piece that caught my eye possibly more than any other equipment this year.
+The Xebex XT3 is a piece that caught my eye possibly more than any other equipment in 2022.

 When I first saw this sled on pre-sale, I had high hopes immediately.